Gemini Dollar (GUSD) Trading 0.1% Higher This Week

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Gemini Dollar’s launch date was September 9th, 2018.
+Gemini Dollar launched on September 9th, 2018.
 Gemini Dollar’s total supply is 83,749,301 tokens.
 The official website for Gemini Dollar is www.gemini.com/dollar.
+Gemini Dollar’s official Twitter account is @gemini and its Facebook page is accessible here.
+The official message board for Gemini Dollar is www.gemini.com/cryptopedia/gusd-stablecoin-gemini-dollar.
 The Reddit community for Gemini Dollar is https://reddit.com/r/gemini and the currency’s Github account can be viewed here.
-The official message board for Gemini Dollar is www.gemini.com/cryptopedia/gusd-stablecoin-gemini-dollar.
-Gemini Dollar’s official Twitter account is @gemini and its Facebook page is accessible here.

 Gemini Dollar Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Gemini Dollar directly using US dollars.
-Investors seeking to trade Gemini Dollar should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Gemini Dollar using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Gemini Dollar directly using US dollars.
+Investors seeking to trade Gemini Dollar should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Gemini Dollar using one of the exchanges listed above.

 Receive News & Updates for Gemini Dollar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Gemini Dollar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.